MrAhile/K8s-CKA/7-Security/network-policy.md

 2. Create a NetworkPolicy in the *dev* namespace to denies all ingress traffic for every Pod in this namespace

-3. Run 2 pods in the *dev* namespace and verify they cannot communicate with each other
+3. Run 2 Pods in the *dev* namespace and verify they cannot communicate with each other

 4. Create a NetworkPolicy in the *dev* namespace to allow the communication between all Pods in this namespace